receptron/graphai/docs/Tutorial.md

 1. The user is prompted to input a message with "You:".
 2. `userInput` captures the user's input.
 3. `checkInput` evaluates if the input is "/bye".
 If it is, `continue` is set to `false`, stopping the loop.
-4. `userMessage` formats the user's input as a message with the role "user".
-5. `appendedMessages` appends the user's message to the existing messages array.
-6. `llm` uses the updated messages array to generate a response from the AI model.
+4. `llm` uses the updated messages array to generate a response from the AI model.
-7. `output` formats the AI agent's response and prints it to the console.
+5. `output` formats the AI agent's response and prints it to the console.
-8. `reducer` appends the AI agent's response to the messages array.
+6. `reducer` appends the AI agent's response to the messages array.
-9. The loop continues as long as `continue` is `true`.
+7. The loop continues as long as `continue` is `true`.

 ## Weather: Function Call and nested graph